Clutter & Hoarding Clean Up Do’s and Don’t

 - Touch the hoarder’s items at first– Research has shown that some piles are considered ” dirty ” while some piles are not.
 Working with the hoarder will determine what you can assist now and what may need to be negotiated later.

 - Treat the hoarder like a child– Hoarder’s are very intelligent and educated and can tell when you are talking down to them.
 Treat them as the adults that they are.

-- Treat hoarders like criminals- There are times when the authorities get involved.
+- Treat hoarders like criminals– There are times when the authorities get involved.
 Authority organizations tend to create a greater anxiety that is not necessary and make the hoarder feel like they have broken a major crime.
-With reasonable level tone, giving the hoarder a reasonable amount of time to take care of the situation will be better situation.
+With reasonable level tone, giving the hoarder a reasonable amount of time to take care of the situation will be a better situation.

-- Make a list of all of the tasks to the hoarder at once- As a non-hoarder we understand your need to create a plan of attack and begin immediately.
+- Make a list of all of the tasks to the hoarder at once– As a non-hoarder we understand your need to create a plan of attack and begin immediately.
 Knowing hoarders as we do, we find that separating out the tasks and talking about the tasks individually make the project go smoother.
-For example we explain to the client that there first concern is finding “homes” for the hoarded items is the first and only thing to think about now.
+For example we explain to the client that their first concern is finding “homes” for the hoarded items is the first and only thing to think about now.
 Once that task has been completed can we talk about cleaning, sanitizing, deodorizing and repairs to the home.

 - Ask why they hoard– In most cases they don’t know why themselves.
 If you are interested in knowing read hoarding books by Randy Frost and Gail Steketee.

 - Let this hoarding situation stress you out.-Hoarding is usually a result of a traumatic situation in the hoarders life.
 Better hoarding than the hoarder going to drugs and alcohol.
 Although there is no positive treatment or solution creating a livable condition and periodic monitoring of the hoarding situation will make life enjoyable for both you and the hoarder.

 Here is our Official Hoarding Cleanup Dos and Donts Guide